AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-video-assets.md

 The expanding need for new content calls for reduced manual efforts to deliver compelling digital experiences in no time. [!DNL Adobe Experience Manager] as a Cloud Service supports automated tagging of video assets assisted by artificial intelligence.
 Tagging the videos manually can be time-consuming.
 However, Adobe Sensei powered video smart tagging feature uses artificial intelligence models to analyze video content and add tags to the video assets.
 Thereby reducing time for DAM users to deliver rich experiences to their customers.
 Adobe's machine learning service generates two sets of tags for a video.
 While, one set corresponds to objects, scenes, and attributes in that video; the other set relates to actions such as drinking, running, and jogging.

-The video assets with file formats MP4, MKV, MOV, AVI, FLV, and WMV are supported for smart tagging.
+The video file formats (and their codecs) supported for smart tagging are MP4 (H264/AVC), MKV (H264/AVC) , MOV (H264/AVC, Motion JPEG), AVI (indeo4), FLV (H264/AVC, vp6f), and WMV (WMV2) are supported for smart tagging.
 Moreover, the functionality allows tagging of videos up to the size 300 MB.
 The automated tagging of video assets occurs as standard asset processing (along with thumbnail creation and metadata extraction) after a video is uploaded, or when a re-processing is triggered.
 The smart tags are displayed in descending order of their [confidence score](#confidence-score-video-tag) in asset [!UICONTROL Properties].
 Video tagging is enabled by default in [!DNL Adobe Experience Manager] as a Cloud Service.
 However, you can [opt-out of video smart tagging](#opt-out-video-smart-tagging) on a folder.

 ## Smart tagging videos on upload {#smart-tag-assets-on-ingestion}